Paklock/HackRF1/Intended-Use-and-Legality.md

 # Disclaimer
-I am not a lawyer, nor do I play one on TV.
+I am not a lawyer.
 This is not intended to be legal advice and should not be construed as authoritative, accurate or complete for your or any jurisdiction.
+You should seek the advice of a local legal professional to clarify the legality of your usage of HackRF One, Portapack and Mayhem for your jurisdiction.

 # Background
 ## HackRF One